Article

 If you have lost contact due to lack of connectivity, we recommend that you first wait a few days and approach the Iranian Red Crescent Society, once the telecommunications are restored, if you still cannot reach your loved one.

 If you are outside Iran, please contact the nearest Red Cross or Red Crescent office in the country where you currently live.
-You can find more contact information in this directory
+You can find more contact information in this directory.

 • Our partner, the Iranian Red Crescent Society, has been responding to the immediate humanitarian needs of people affected by the conflict.
+We continue to coordinate closely with them to support their humanitarian response.

 • We have a long-established partnership with the Iranian Red Crescent Society that dates back to when the ICRC first began working in Iran.